Wrong-answer-on-test-233/Finite-Field/README.md

 **Chapter 4** is about some algorithms to factorize the polynomials.
 The notes in Chinese will be uploaded after a quite long time.
 If you are interested about such algorithms, you can refer to the file *FULLTEXT01* provided by the **School of Computer Science, Physics and Mathematics of Linnaeus University**, which is now a public material.

 **Chapter 5** is about the Exponential Sums.
 It seems that there's quite little material about this.
 I haven't finished this part of learning.
-It will be uploaded within a month.
+Here is an incomplete version.
+The completed version will be uploaded within a month.

 If you have any questions, please feel free to contact me by 51255902065@stu.ecnu.edu.cn.
 If you want to share it on other public platforms like Zhihu, please share this Repository at the same time.